nvander1/monadpp/presentation.md

 ---

+## What is a Monad, anyway?

+---

-## Informal Definition for Monad
+### Informal Definition for Monad
-- Monads: It is an enhanced type that is easily composable.
+- Enhanced type that is easily composable.
 <!-- .element: class="fragment" -->
-- Examples: List, Maybe
+- Function composition in "disguise".
 <!-- .element: class="fragment" -->
-- Essentially, function composition in "disguise".
-Can easily switch out parts in composition because of functional programming languages' rich type system.
+- Modularity with type safety
 <!-- .element: class="fragment" -->

 ---

-## Formal Definition
+### Formal Definition
 - Type constructor
 <!-- .element: class="fragment" -->
     - Defines how to obtain a monadic version of a type